sqlpanda/quorum-raft-cluster/readme.md

 ## 3. Init chain with setup files
 ./3.raft-init.sh`

-## 4. Start your instances
+## 4. Start constellation
 Before you start the instance, please configure `othernodes` field in your `tm.conf` file, which should contain the public ip of all other nodes you want to connect to.
-Then you can run
+Then you can run.
+This needs to be done on all nodes.
-./4a.constellation-start.sh`
+./4.constellation-start.sh`

+## 4. Start geth

-After inspecting the log and making sure that constellation nodes are properly connected, you can start geth node by
+After inspecting the log and making sure that constellation nodes are properly connected, you can start geth node by :
-./4b.raft-start.sh`
+./5.raft-start.sh`

-passwords.txt contains the password for the evm.
+This step needs to be done by all nodes. passwords.txt contains the password for the evm.

 ## 5. Add peer using raft dynamic membership (optional)